thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <br>
       <br>Learning outcomes:
       <br>• Articulate examples of how Public Service can co-create and co-deliver solutions with the community to deliver better services to citizens
-      <br>• List the benefits and challenges of collaboration (with some insights from the COVID situation as well) and how to navigate them
+      <br>• List the benefits and challenges of collaboration (with some insights from the COVID situation) and how to navigate them
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>